jonaskahn/asktube/README.md

 ### With docker

+**Before You Start**

+> 1. I built these service to docker images, but if you want to build local images, please run `build.local.bat` for Windows or `build.local.sh` for MacOS, Linux
-> Recommend if you have a GPU, then change params like above
+> 2. If you have a GPU (cuda or rocm), please refer ENV settings, change params like above

 **Locally**